Close Menu

 5. Tire size and pressure

 Tire pressure depends on your weight, terrain, and tire type.
-The best pressure for an e-mountain bike tire (typically between 20 and 35 PSI) will be set based on your riding style and tire size.
+The best pressure for an e-mountain bike tire (typically between 20 and 35 PSI) is determined by your riding style and tire size.
 It is essential for improved grip and preventing rim damage.

 Start with manufacturer recommendations and adjust based on feel and terrain conditions.